FamilyMart: Automatic cashiers

 On 30 January 2006, FamilyMart began trials of an automatic cashier station at one of its Tokyo stores in cooperation with Itochu and Toshiba.
 Special tags on items in the customer's shopping basket are remotely and instantly sensed at the register.

-Controversy
+Controversies

 Labor Commission case by franchise owners

 Seventeen convenience store owners of FamilyMart stores formed a union and requested collective bargaining with the company.
 They were refused and sued.
 In April 2015 the Central Labor Commission of Japan found that FamilyMart had violated the Trade Union Law by refusing to negotiate with the union.
 The franchise owners were recognized as employees under the trade union law, and the company was ordered to pledge to the union that it would not repeat the offence.

 Rat infestation incident

 In August 2019, footage emerged of as many as six rats scurrying through a FamilyMart store in Shibuya, near sushi displays and down aisles.
 FamilyMart responded by shutting the store, in order to investigate the cause of the problem, and apologised if the "unsanitary" footage had made customers feel "uneasy".